Skip to content

 The Problem With Mass-Market and Overseas Leather Gear

-The sizing is another problem.
-Overseas manufacturers design to an average body, which means if you're built like most American riders, you're either swimming in a jacket or it's too tight across the shoulders.
-You can't go back and get it altered properly because the construction wasn't meant for it.
+Sizing is another problem.
+Overseas manufacturers design to an average body, which means if you’re built like most American riders, you’re either swimming in a jacket or it’s too tight across the shoulders.
+Returns and warranty claims become a nightmare — you’re dealing with customer service in another country, shipping costs eat up your refund, and replacement timelines stretch for months.

 Action: Check the return policy before purchase.
 If they won’t take it back within 30 days, they’re not confident in the product.

-What Sets American-Made Leather Apart From Import Alternatives
+What Sets American-Made Leather Apart

 The construction difference is obvious once you see it.
 American-made jackets are sewn by people who understand how leather moves and wears.
 Seams are reinforced at stress points.
 Leather is beveled at edges to prevent cracking.
 Hardware is sourced from manufacturers who’ve been in business for decades, not the cheapest bidder that year.

 Action: Feel the leather in person if possible.
-It should feel substantial and have slight variation in grain—that's real leather that's been properly tanned.
+It should feel substantial and have slight variation in grain — that’s real leather that’s been properly tanned.

-How We Built 25 Years of Expertise in Authentic Motorcycle Apparel
+How We Built 25 Years of Expertise

 We started because we rode.
 We wore jackets that didn’t fit right, broke apart, or looked cheap after six months.
 We couldn’t find what we wanted, so we started making it ourselves.